How to Build a Grammar Lesson: This post aims to help you from start to finish with sequencing grammar.

 - Show students they already write using the concept.
 Ask students to pull a sentence from a piece of writing or invent one for them.

 Just as you would with a literature lesson, give a transition: You do understand nouns!
 A pronoun takes the place of a noun.
 Today, we will talk about pronouns.
 The more you teach grammar, the easier sequencing grammar will become.

-If you need a grammar lesson plan sample or pacing guide, download several free ones in my library.
+(If you need a grammar lesson plan sample or pacing guide, download several free ones in my library.)

 Once you see that designing a grammar lesson requires the same concepts as a literature or writing lesson, you’ll have more confidence.

 3. Give direct instruction—but connect to concepts.